 Vegan Grande Nachos

-These EPIC NACHOS are better than TACO BELL's and approved by my non-vegan parents and neighbors!
+These EPIC VEGAN GRANDE NACHOS are better than TACO BELL’s and approved by my non-vegan parents and neighbors!

-These Nachos are way more reminiscent of the ones I used to get from some of those late night outings than of Taco Bell.
-Loaded up with Vegan Beef, Beans, Cheese, Pico de Gallo, Sour Cream and Guacamole, they are perfectly seasoned and well balanced!
+These Vegan Grande Nachos are way more reminiscent of the ones I used to get from some of those late-night outings than of Taco Bell.
+Loaded up with Vegan Beef, Beans, Cheese, Pico de Gallo, Sour Cream, and Guacamole, they are perfectly seasoned and well balanced!

 You can really customize them however you like!
 There’s quite a few ingredients listed with no measurements, and that’s because this is really to taste!

-I prefer to use canned whole pinto beans and then I reserve most the juice that comes with them, this way we get something that's halfway between refried and whole beans.
+I prefer to use canned whole pinto beans and reserve most of the juice that comes with them.
+This way, we get something that’s halfway between refried and whole beans.

-Also for the cheese sauce I used my old pal Sodium Citrate, which is an emulsifier, but you can just melt your favorite vegan cheese and pour in enough unsweetened plant milk until it's the consistency that you like!
+For the cheese sauce, I used my old pal Sodium Citrate, an emulsifier.
+You can just melt your favorite vegan cheese and pour in unsweetened plant milk until it’s the consistency that you like!

 Lastly, you can really make the beef and beans at the same time since they are so low maintenance.
-Then keep them warm on low and make your cheese sauce so everything is hot and ready to go at the same time!
+Keep them warm on low and make your cheese sauce so everything is ready to go at the same time!

 If you are interested in recommendations for Kitchen Gear, Spices & Pantry Items, or what I use for my Photos and Videos, please click HERE!